Skip to main content

 Overview

 UIP provides biometric identity verification and signature capabilities through a simple API.
-This guide will walk you through everything you need to start integrating UIP into your application.
+This guide walks you through everything you need to start integrating UIP into your application.

 Two-step setup: Create your UIP identity, then generate API keys.
 No complex registration or approval process required.